PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 ~~~~~~~~

 PlasmaPy's test suite runs code examples in docstrings to verify that
-the expected output in in the docstring matches the actual output from
+the expected output in the docstring matches the actual output from
 running the code.
 These doctests_ verify that docstring examples
 faithfully represent the behavior of the code.